top of page

 • Instagram

-Ellie is the acting Editor-in-Chief and a member of the design team at Horizon.
-At Iowa, she is a 4th year student studying English on the Publishing track with a minor in Psychology.
-After graduation, she plans to work as a book designer before getting her Masters in English.
+Ellie is the 2023-2024 Editor-in-Chief and member of the design team at Horizon.
+An Iowa alum, she studied English on the Publishing track with a minor in Psychology.
+She plans to work as a book designer before getting her Masters in English.
 Her favorite book of all time is Normal People by Sally Rooney!

 bottom of page